ovh/docs/pages/platform/data-processing/01_CONCEPTS_Capabilities/guide.en-au.md

 ### Processing engine

 - Currently the only available processing engine is [Apache Spark](http://spark.apache.org/).
-- During beta, the only available version of Apache Spark is 2.4.3
+- The only available version of Apache Spark is 2.4.3 for now.
 - It is not possible to interact with Apache Spark cluster via command line.

-### The Apache Spark job in Data Processing beta is limited to:
+### The Apache Spark job in Data Processing is limited to:

-- Minimum 1 and maximum 30 GB of RAM per Executor
+- Minimum 1 and maximum 60 GB of RAM per Executor
-- Minimum 1 and maximum 8 Cores of CPU per Executor
+- Minimum 1 and maximum 16 Cores of CPU per Executor
-- Minimum 1 and maximum 10 Executors per job
 - Maximum 24 hours for the duration of each job

 ### Supported languages for Apache Spark code